A Bit About Bristol

-Soon after moving out of my university accommodation last April, I moved into this pretty pleasing four story house in Brisol’s City Centre.
+Soon after moving out of my university accommodation last April, I moved into this pretty pleasing four-story house in Bristol’s City Centre.

-I couldn’t be more grateful and appreciate of the diverse bonds I have with each of these invidiuals, and have no idea how I would get through the uni year without the late night chats, watching of shit films, exploring of Bristol, and the absolutely crazy nights out I have had with this lot and the other completely cuckoo people we have met. *feeling very lucky right now* I can be soppy sometimes, okay?
+I couldn’t be more grateful and appreciative of the diverse bonds I have with each of these individuals and have no idea how I would get through the uni year without the late night chats, watching of shit films, exploring of Bristol, and the absolutely crazy nights out I have had with this lot and the other completely cuckoo people we have met. *feeling very lucky right now* I can be soppy.
+Sometimes.

 I’m currently at home in Wales, and even when people say home is where the heart is, going to uni in Bristol is having such a profound effect on my life.
 If I am to move out of the city after university, a part of me will always stay there.